ThomazDiniz/zelun-Scheduler/README.md

 2. After authentication: A `token.json` file is created (automatically ignored by git)
 3. Subsequent runs: Uses the saved token (refreshes automatically if expired)

-#### TikTok
-1. First run: The script provides a URL for OAuth authorization
-2. You authorize the app and copy the authorization code
-3. Paste the code in the terminal
-4. Token is saved in `tiktok_token.json` for future use

 ### Quota Management

 #### YouTube